ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 Despite their microscopic size (25,733 parameters, 105.6 KB files), each Spiramycel model demonstrated distinct behavioral signatures, adaptive feedback, and internalization of silence.
 The key was not scale, but **philosophy of training**:

-* Tystnadsmajoritet as a loss function
+* Silence majority as a loss function
 * Multi-objective optimization (glyph coherence + effectiveness prediction + silence optimization)
 * Seasonally influenced memory decay through spore maps
 * Bioregional variation in synthetic training inputs (5,000 examples per condition)